EXPERT ADVICE

 Try these tips to support the actors in your production and set the stage for success.

-Consider having a mental health expert on set during filming, who your actors can talk with about how they feel before, during and after the sensitive scenes.
+Consider having a mental health expert on set during filming, who your actors can talk with about how they feel before, during and after sensitive scenes.

-This is the best way to ensure you’re protecting your talent’s mental health while getting the most out of their performances and clearing the way for your production.
+A mental health consultant is the best way to ensure you’re protecting your talent’s mental health while getting the most out of their performances and clearing the way for your production.

-© 2024 Kara Mayer Robinson, MA, LMHC
+© 2026 Hollywood Wellness™ | Kara Mayer Robinson, MA, LMHC, LPCC